fbtrack

 Difference between statutory and contractual periodic tenancies

-When renting a property with an Assured Shorthold tenancy (AST) agreement there is always a fixed period which is typically 6 months or a year.
+WWhen renting a property with an Assured Shorthold Tenancy (AST) agreement, which is a common type of tenancy in the UK, there is always a fixed period, typically 6 months or a year.
+This fixed period is known as a fixed-term tenancy.
 Once this period ends, three things can happen:

-• A new fixed term agreement is signed
+• A new fixed-term tenancy agreement is signed

 • The contract moves over to a contractual periodic tenancy